Taitava/obsidian-shellcommands-documentation/Preactions/Prompts.md

 # Prompts
+ ==This feature is only available in a [0.12.0-beta.1 test](https://github.com/Taitava/obsidian-shellcommands/discussions/201). #TODO: Remove this annotation when the final version is released.==
 Prompts are a customisable way to ask a user to input a value - or multiple values - when a shell command is about to be executed.

 Some examples on what can be asked: